Axion Stars: Mass Functions and Constraints

-There are extensive studies on the stable solutions of axion stars (or generic Bose stars) \cite{Braaten:2015eeu,Visinelli:2017ooc}, the formation \cite{Levkov:2018kau}, and the collapse of axion stars \cite{Braaten:2016dlp,Levkov:2016rkk,Chavanis:2016dab}.
+There are extensive studies on the stable solutions of axion stars (or generic Bose stars) \cite{Braaten:2015eeu,Schiappacasse:2017ham,Chavanis:2017loo,Visinelli:2017ooc,Guerra:2019srj,Delgado:2020udb,Zhang:2024bjo}, the formation \cite{Levkov:2018kau,Chavanis:2019faf,Chavanis:2020upb,Hertzberg:2020hsz}, and the collapse of axion stars \cite{Braaten:2016dlp,Levkov:2016rkk,Chavanis:2016dab,Zhang:2020bec}.
 However, the population analysis and detectable signatures are still lacking.
-Recently, there have been calculations to determine the axion star explosion rate \cite{Du:2023jxh,Fox:2023xgx} and their encounter rates with neutron stars \cite{Maseizik:2024qly}.
+Recently, there have been calculations to determine the axion star explosion rate \cite{Du:2023jxh,Fox:2023xgx}, the detection of axion star explosions \cite{Eby:2021ece,Arakawa:2023gyq,Arakawa:2024lqr,Eby:2024mhd}, and the encounter rate with axion minihalos and neutron stars \cite{Maseizik:2024qly}.
 The mass function and density of axion minihalos, as the environments for axion star formation, are crucial to determining the formation rate and population of axion stars.
 In this work, we adopt the state-of-art axion minihalo population and axion star formation models to systematically study the axion star mass function.
 In what follows, we will give an overview of the current literature on axion star solutions, the evolution of axion minihalos, and the formation of axion stars.
 Applying these theoretical tools, we will derive a mass function of axion stars, which will be important inputs for indirect searches of axion dark matter.